A combination resume is an excellent resume format for highlighting your skills and work experience.

 People who have done the same type of job at several different companies

-A chronological resume can get repetitive if you describe the same type of job several types on your resume.
-A combination resume allows you to bring your skills into one section and avoid repetition.
+A chronological resume can get repetitive if you describe the same type of job several times.
+A combination format allows you to bring your skills into one section and avoid repetition.

 People who are concerned about age discrimination